 Labradors are one of my favorite dogs.
-Many of my close friends and relations have and still own one so I’ve had my fair share of exposure to this fabulous breed over the years.
+Many of my close friends and relations own one so I’ve had my fair share of exposure to this fabulous breed over the years.

 1. Labradors need lots of exercising

 If you loathe exercise you may have a problem owning a labrador.
 It is really important to walk a labrador two or three times a day to exhaust its energy reserves.
 A lack of exercise often leads a labrador to misbehave one way or another.

 Being housebound or only having access to a small yard is not enough.
 So, if you think you won’t have time to take a labrador out for long walks, get a dog that doesn’t require long walks.

 2. Labradors are big dogs

 A labrador can weigh about 70 pounds.
 This means you won’t be able to lift one easily and if it fancies a cuddle on your lap, you will get squashed.
 If you want a lap dog, a Lab is not ideal!

 Labradors are also quite boisterous and clumsy.
 Their tails are strong and solid which can result in things at tail-height getting knocked over and broken.

 You won’t be able to have your favorite ornaments on low tables.
 They seem to have no spacial awareness and small people and children are run the risk of being flattened if they wander into a running labrador’s path.

 Labradors shed a fair amount and wearing black clothes is a nightmare if you own a Golden one.
 People will guess what dog you own when they notice the fur on your backside!